divelab/DIG/dig/3dgraph/schnet/README.md

 # SchNet

-This is an re-implementation for [SchNet: A continuous-filter convolutional neural net work for modeling quantum interactions](https://arxiv.org/abs/1706.08566) under the 3DGN framewrok.
+This is an re-implementation for [SchNet: A continuous-filter convolutional neural net work for modeling quantum interactions](https://arxiv.org/abs/1706.08566) under the 3DGN framework.

 ## Table of Contents